thwbecker/interact/README.md

 PARAMETERS:

- Elastic and frictional law properties are hard-coded and should be set in the `properties.h` file.
+ Elastic and frictional law properties are hard-coded and should be set in the "properties.h" file.
  Whenever you want to change those, you will have to recompile the program.
 This was done to improve the execution speed, assuming that material properties will not change between different model runs.